-Teyotsihstokwathe Dakota Brant is a cultural performing artist & storyteller, traditional regalia maker and a textile artist that blends her proud heritage into her contemporary lifestyle brand SAPLING & FLINT.
-Her passion is in raising the profile of Indigenous Artists and cultural authenticity in the retail market worldwide.
-She has travelled North & Central America and Europe the past 12 years as a cultural ambassador and performing artist, showcasing her lifestyle brand in fashion shows and exhibitions.
+Teyotsihstokwathe Dakota Brant is a Mohawk cultural performing artist, storyteller & designer who draws from an over 400 year Haudenosaunee silversmithing tradition for the design process of her brand Sapling & Flint.
+Her passion is in raising the profile of Indigenous artists and cultural authenticity worldwide.
+She has travelled North & Central America and Europe the past 12 years as a cultural ambassador and performing artist.
+She is the 2010 Miss Indian World, an Indspire Laureate, and has published two books on Haudenosaunee cultural arts & design and has a line of artistic notebooks.

 2018 Powwow Pitch Ottawa Solstice Festival, Ottawa Canada, Winner